-How to Invest in Japanese Stocks and Markets
+Japanese Stocks and Markets

 Japan is the third largest economy in the world.
 For years, the Japanese economy has been stuck in a low-growth environment due to the bursting of the asset bubble back in 1990.
 To revive the country, the Bank of Japan is running an extraordinary quantitative easing program since 2013 which helps to fuel a rally in Japanese stocks.

 How do you invest in Japan?
 For most UK-based investors, the first avenue is to buy Japanese Funds.
 Two big investment trusts that invest solely in Japan are the JP Morgan Japan Trust (JFJ), with nearly £1 billion in assets, and Baillie Gifford Japan (BGFD).
 A small list of Japanese-related trusts and funds is tabled below.